Skip to content

 • Danger or a medical emergency: call 911.

-• Suicide, mental health crisis, or substance crisis: call or text 988 Lifeline for crisis support.
+• Suicide or mental health crisis: call or text 988 Lifeline.

-• Eviction papers: contact civil legal aid quickly through Kentucky Justice Online.
-Do not ignore a court date.
+• Eviction papers: contact Kentucky legal aid quickly and do not ignore a court date.

-• Utility shutoff: call your utility company and then call your local Community Action office through Community Action Kentucky for your county office.
+• Utility shutoff: call the utility company first, then ask your county office through Community Action Kentucky about LIHEAP or local funds.

 Where to start in Kentucky

-Start with the problem that can harm you or your children first.
-If you have no food, no safe place to sleep, a shutoff notice, an eviction case, or a safety risk, handle that before longer-term applications.
+Handle the crisis first.
+If you have no food, no safe place to sleep, eviction court papers, a shutoff notice, or a safety risk, make that call before you fill out longer applications.

 1. Call 211

-Ask for local food pantries, emergency shelter, rent help, utility help, transportation, baby items, and same-week appointments.
-211 is often the fastest way to find local help that is open right now.
+Ask for local food pantries, emergency shelter, rent help, utility help, transportation, diapers, baby items, and same-week appointments.
+Ask if the program is open today.

 2. Apply through kynect

-Kentucky uses kynect for Medicaid, SNAP, KTAP, CCAP, and related benefits.
-You can apply online, by phone, or with local help if the website is hard to use.
+Kentucky uses kynect for SNAP, Medicaid, KCHIP, KTAP, and child care help.
+Apply online and ask for local help if the site is hard to use.

 3. Call the right office

 For utilities, call Community Action.
 For eviction, call legal aid.
 For homelessness, ask about coordinated entry.
-For unemployment, use Kentucky Career Center.
+For lost work, use Kentucky Career Center.

 Quick help table